Operations & Supply Chain Management

 - A graduate non-degree seeking application (with the certificate designated);

-- Official undergraduate transcript(s) with degree documentation and any prerequisite documentation; and
+- Official undergraduate transcript(s) with degree documentation; and

 - A 2.5 cumulative undergraduate GPA or better, or substantial experience and responsibility in a field related to the area of study, as documented by a current resume.